directus-labs/guest-authoring/getting-started-with-directus-and-laravel/index.md

 ![Home page with global metedata  settings](<Screenshot 2024-07-03 at 06.10.39.png>)

 ## Creating Pages With Directus

 Create a new collection named `pages`, and in the Primary ID Field, enter a "Manually Entered String" (named `slug`) that corresponds to the page's URL.
-For instance, the page `localhost:3000/about` will thereafter correspond to the about page.
+For instance, the page `localhost:3000/about` will correspond to the about page.

 Create a `WYSIWYG` input field named `content` and a text input field named `title`.
 In Access Control, give the Public role read access to the new collection.
 Create 3 items in the new collection - [here's some sample data](https://github.com/directus-labs/getting-started-demo-data).